rrwick/MLST-from-SRST2/README.md

 # MLST from SRST2

-This tool uses a table of compiled results from SRST2 to create an MLST-like scheme.
-Each sample in the file will be a assigned a sequence type
+This tool uses a table of compiled results from [SRST2](https://github.com/katholt/srst2) to create an MLST-like scheme.
+Each sample in the file will be assigned a sequence type number based on its combination of alleles for a set of genes.

-Usage:
+## Usage:
 ```
 mlst_from_srst2.py [-h] --srst2_table SRST2_TABLE
                    [--existing_scheme EXISTING_SCHEME]